 Cabinet War Rooms are situated in Churchill War Rooms in London.
-These Cabinet War Rooms were very useful for conducting secret meeting for carrying out strategic planning during the Second World War.
+These Cabinet War Rooms were very useful for conducting a secret meeting for carrying out strategic planning during the Second World War.

 These war rooms were built in such a way that they would be easily hidden or concealed.
-Thus, these crucial meeting were held in the basement.
+Thus, these crucial meetings were held in the basement.
 The Cabinet War Rooms were used to its fullest capacity from 1939 when Britain and Germany were engaged in war.

-In 1940, when the Blitz bombing incidence occurred, the Cabinet War Rooms were concealed by spreading a thick layer of concrete slab over it.
+In 1940, when the Blitz bombing incidence occurred, the Cabinet War Room were concealed by spreading a thick layer of the concrete slab over it.
 In 1941, the protection given to the war rooms was increased.

 Nearest Tube Stations to reach Cabinet War Rooms are-